MakingSense/aspnet-documentation-middleware/README.md

 Too add multilanguage support, append two digits language code to the file name before the extension.

-Set DefaultLanguage property to add a language fallback for URLs with no language code specified.
+Set `DefaultLanguage` property to add a language fallback for URLs with no language code specified.

-**Example:**
+**Example**

 ```csharp
     app.UseDocumentation(new DocumentationOptions()